kohkimakimoto/essh/website/content/docs/en/drivers.md

 ]
 ~~~

-According to the debug messages, the task ran the bash script:
+According to the debug messages, the task ran the sh script:

 ~~~
 export ESSH_TASK_NAME='example'